MI-911/warm-start-framework/README.md

-# Model Framework
+# Warm-start framework

-Data loaders and model training/evaluation pipelines used in the pre-specialisation project for group MI911 @ Department of Computer Science, Aalborg University, Denmark.
+Data loaders and model training/evaluation pipelines used in the MindReader paper published at CIKM 2020.

 ## Get the most recent data